Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-6WjoS7xM-tE.md

 ### Transcript

-> no we have another session of jesus to read the wiki what the wicked yeah i don't think there's anything too weird on the wiki these days
+> no we have another session of jesus to read the wiki what the wicked yeah I don't think there's anything too weird on the wiki these days